zmkfirmware/zmk/docs/docs/dev-guide-new-shield.md

 ![Labelled Pro Micro pins](assets/pro-micro/pro-micro-pins-labelled.jpg)

+ZMK uses the green color coded pin names to generate devicetree node references.
+For example, to refer to the node `D0` in the devicetree files, use `&pro_micro_d 0` or to refer to `A1`, use `&pro_micro_a 1`.

 The `<shield_name>.overlay` is the devicetree description of the keyboard shield that is merged with the primary board devicetree description before the build.
 For ZMK, this file at a minimum should include the [chosen]() node named `zmk,kscan` that references a KSCAN driver instance.
 For a simple 3x3 macropad matrix, this might look something like: